Multiple Excel Cells Are Selected with One Click: 4 Causes+Solutions

 How to Select Multiple Excel Cells with One Click

-1. Click on Row or Column Number to Select All Cells in Row or Column
+Method 1 – Click on the Row or Column Number to Select All Cells in the Row or Column

 Clicking on the row number or the column number also selects multiple cells.